2008 ASCFG Seed Cut Flower Cultivar Trials

 The numbers reported are averages of all the respondents and many factors will affect the success of any plant species.
 Our participants are growing and harvesting the trial plants in a wide variety of ways.
 After looking at the average, check the range of responses listed below each number to see how the cultivar performed at its best and its worst.
 If the range of responses in the ratings is narrow and high, i.e., 3-5 or 4-5, the plant was a winner for most of the respondents and is likely to do well for you.
 The ‘Repeat Again Rating’ is particularly important because it indicates if the trialer would take the time, money, and space to actually grow the cultivar again.
 Review the trial results carefully.
 If a cultivar sounds interesting but did not appear to do well, try it anyway.
 The cultivar may work well for you.

 A hearty thank you to all of the evaluators who returned their trial reports and to the seed companies for providing such great cultivars.
-Congratulations to Laurie Hodges and Barbara Murphy for being the first trialers to return their evaluations.
-I would also like to thank Ingram McCall for taking care of the North Carolina State University portion of the trials, Tina Krug, Emma Locke, Erin Possiel, Erin Regan, Diane Mays, Brad Holland, and Tim Ketchie for assisting with the NCSU trials, and Nick Corby for laboriously typing in the comments of several trialers.
-In preparing the report I have edited the participants’ comments for space and clarity; my apologies if I’ve altered the tone or content of anyone’s comments.
+Congratulations to Laurie Hodges and Chazz Hesselein for being the first trialers to return their evaluations.
+I would also like to thank Ingram McCall for taking care of the North Carolina State University portion of the trials, Emma Locke, Erin Possiel, Erin Regan, Diane Mays, Brad Holland, and Tim Ketchie for assisting with the NCSU trials, and Ingram McCall for laboriously typing in the comments of several trialers.
+In preparing the report participants’ comments have been edited for space and clarity; apologies if the tone or content of anyone’s comments was altered.
 Also, in a few cases we could not determine what was written.

 - Antirrhinum (Snapdragon)